apache/beam/website/www/site/content/en/documentation/ml/online-clustering.md

 The `write_data_to_pubsub_pipeline` contains four different transforms:
-1. Load the emotion dataset using HuggingFace datasets (for simplicity, we take samples from three classes instead of six).
+1. Load the emotion dataset using Hugging Face datasets (for simplicity, we take samples from three classes instead of six).
 2. Associate each piece of text with a unique identifier (UID).
-3. Convert the text into the format that Pub/Sub is expecting.
+3. Convert the text into the format that Pub/Sub expects.
 4. Write the formatted message to Pub/Sub.